Nov 04, 2024

 • What does it mean to “carry” credit card debt?

-• Credit card companies often list a minimum payment due on their monthly statement.
-Do you think it is a good idea to make only that minimum payment?
-Why or why not?
+• Credit card companies list a minimum payment due on your monthly statement.
+What happens if you only make the minimum payment?

-• What are some strategies to help you avoid becoming one of the 40%?
+• What are some strategies to help you avoid carrying credit card debt?

 Click here for the ready-to-go slides for this Question of the Day that you can use in your classroom.